uid/caesar-web/README.markdown

     git clone https://github.com/uid/caesar-web.git
     cd caesar-web

-### Configure local settings

-Copy the template for settings_local.py:

-    cp settings_local.py.template settings_local.py

-The default settings are intended for development: DEBUG is turned on, a local sqlite database file is used for storing data.
-For deploying Caesar as a user-facing web app, you should edit settings_local.py and change settings as explained by the comments.

 ### Use Vagrant to start the virtual machine

 Install [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org) on your laptop.